Senate leaders strike budget deal ahead of shutdown deadline

 WASHINGTON — Senate leaders have reached a broad long-term spending deal just one day before the latest in a string of government shutdown deadlines.

+The deal is an attempt to keep the government open and ensure that this is the last time Congress will have to pass an incremental spending bill for the remainder of the fiscal year.

-The measure, negotiated between Senate Majority Leader Mitch McConnell and Senate Democratic Leader Chuck Schumer, increases domestic spending by $63 billion and military spending by $80 billion for 2018 with larger increases in 2019.
-The spending levels completely eliminate the mandatory spending caps, otherwise known as sequestration, that have been imposed on both military and domestic spending since 2011.
+The measure, negotiated between Senate Majority Leader Mitch McConnell and Senate Democratic Leader Chuck Schumer, increases domestic and military spending by $300 billion, the most significant increase in spending since before mandatory budget caps, known as sequestration, went into effect in 2011.
+Additionally it would provide more than $70 billion in disaster relief, increasing spending by nearly $400 billion over the next two years.

+The deal already faces opposition from both parties in the House, but Congress must agree on spending levels before midnight Thursday to avoid a government shutdown.

+The broad agreement, which is being hailed by both leaders as a breakthrough in bipartisanship, would end the mandatory sequester limits and add an additional $26 billion for both defense and non-defense programs in 2018 and $31 billion more in 2019.

 "This budget deal will be the best thing we’ve done to our economy and our middle class in a long time," Schumer said in a speech following McConnell.